Generic Name: levonorgestrel

 How will Liletta change my periods?

 For the first 3 to 6 months, your period may become irregular and the number of bleeding days may increase.
-You may also have frequent spotting or light bleeding.
+You may also have frequent spotting or light bleeding and cramping.
 Some women have heavy bleeding during this time.
 After you have used Liletta for a while, the number of bleeding and spotting days is likely to lessen.
 For some women, menstrual periods will stop altogether.
 When Liletta is removed, your menstrual periods will likely return to their former pattern.

 Is it safe to breastfeed while using Liletta?

 You may use Liletta when you are breastfeeding if more than 6 weeks have passed since you had your baby.
 If you are breastfeeding, Liletta is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
 However, isolated cases of decreased milk production have been reported among women using progestin-only birth control pills.
+The risk of Liletta becoming attached to (embedded) or going through the wall of the uterus is increased when Liletta is placed in breastfeeding women.

 Will Liletta interfere with sexual intercourse?

 You and your partner should not feel Liletta during intercourse.
-Liletta is inserted in the uterus, not in the vagina.
+Liletta is placed in the uterus, not in the vagina.
 In some cases, your partner may feel the threads.
 If this occurs, or if you or your partner experience pain during sex, talk with your healthcare provider.

 Can I have an MRI with Liletta in place?